-A new guide written by the National Nurse-Led Care Consortium, Philadelphia’s Legal Clinic for the Disabled, and the Family Practice and Counseling Network, is intended to help health care and legal institutions establish medical-legal partnerships in nurse-led health care settings.
+A new report aims to help health and legal organizations establish medical-legal partnerships in nurse-led health care settings.
 It provides information and resources specific to understanding and partnering with nurse-led health care institutions, and highlights some of the opportunities and challenges when applying the Medical-Legal Partnership (MLP) approach in a nurse-led setting.

 The MLP approach naturally aligns with many aspects of the nurse-led model of care.
 They share philosophical and practical foundations in which teams work together to provide comprehensive, holistic care alongside high-quality clinical care in order to improve health.
 In particular, the interdisciplinary, whole-person orientation and almost exclusive focus on medically underserved and socially disadvantaged populations distinguishes both the nurse-led health care model and the MLP approach from more traditional health and public health models.